NVIDIA/nvbmc-docs/security/spdm-solution.md

 ## Problem Description

-SPDM is a significant securtiy extension for Open BMC as it does not provide SPDM implementation.
+SPDM is a significant security extension for Open BMC as it does not provide SPDM implementation.
-It will be usefull for ROT hardware which tries to get the attestation data from all the devices to authenticate the firmware on the connected devices.
+It will be useful for ROT hardware which tries to get the attestation data from all the devices to authenticate the firmware on the connected devices.

 ### User scenarios
-1. BMC authenticates all the SPDM supported devices.
+1. Redfish client asks the BMC to get the attestation data from any of the SPDM supported devices.
+Redfish Client will consume this data and act upon on this data.
+2. BMC gets measurements data from the SPDM supported devices.
-Basic on the authentication results BMC may decide to use a device or shut it down.
+3. Basing on the authentication results BMC may decide to use a device or shut it down.
 Also, BMC may decide to shut down devices, which do not support SPDM.
-2. BMC gets measurements data from the SPDM supported devices.
+However this is out of the scope of the SPDM specification.

 ## Background and References